Here are the GOP and Trump campaign’s allegations of election irregularities. So far, none has been proved.

 In an interview, she said that there was a technical issue that temporarily created duplicate results when mail ballots were scanned, but it was immediately fixed.

-Barton said that she only learned of the RNC chairwoman’s claim when a reporter called her for comment.
+Barton said that she learned of the RNC chairwoman’s claim only when a reporter called her for comment.

 “I have spent 15 years building my reputation of being a good election official — not only a good one, but a great one — and to have someone make a statement that we committed fraud of some kind, that 2,000 ballots were found, I couldn’t stand by and not respond,” she said.